Laufey and Kratos together in a God of War story scene

 God of War Ragnarok

-The sequel pushes Kratos and Atreus through prophecy, Odin’s pressure, and the coming of Ragnarok, expanding why Faye’s plans and foresight matter to the family.
+Ragnarok pushes Kratos and Atreus through prophecy, Odin's pressure, and coming-war choices, expanding why Laufey's foresight matters to the family.

 04